curiosone-bot/curiosone-core/readme.md

 </div>
 <div align="center">
   <sub>
-    The API backend of the Curiosone.
+    The API Backend of the Curiosone.
   </sub>
 </div>